 Quantitative real time PCR has revolutionized our ability to measure nucleic acid concentrations and is an important step for the validation of expression data generated by microarray analysis and other genomics techniques.
 This has been facilitated by the development of real time PCR instruments that measure the amount of PCR product produced at each step of the reaction or in "real time".
 SYBR green is currently the most popular real time PCR method due to its relative ease and reliability.
 Prior to the development of real time PCR technology, quantitative measurements required one to set up multiple PCR reactions in order to capture PCR product at a linear phase of amplification.
 Separation and quantitation of the PCR products was then done by gel electrophoresis or HPLC.
 These experiments are quite laborious and the number of manipulations required to achieve proper quantitation increased the likelihood of introducing error.
 Thus, the development of real time PCR instruments that could measure PCR product at each thermocycle enhanced the ease, accuracy and reproducibility of quantitative PCR.
 A variety of applications have emerged as a result of the discovery of real time PCR.
-These include 1) validation of gene expression data obtained by microarray analysis, 2) measurement of DNA copy number, 3) detection and quantitation of viral particles and potentially lethal microorganisms, 4) mutation/SNP analysis, and 5) miRNA expression.
+These include 1) validation of gene expression data obtained by microarray analysis or next generation sequencing (NGS), 2) measurement of DNA copy number, 3) detection and quantitation of viral particles and potentially lethal microorganisms, 4) mutation/SNP analysis, and 5) miRNA expression.

 In general, real time PCR protocols are similar to that of standard PCR reactions.
 The same issues apply with respect to producing clean template, designing primers and optimizing reaction conditions.
 The major difference is the incorporation of an intercalating agent such as SYBR green or the use fluorescent primers for the detection of PCR product.
 In a typical reaction, PCR product is produced exponentially.
 Because it takes several cycles for enough product to be readily detectable, the plot of fluorescence vs. cycle number exhibits a sigmoidal appearance.
 At later cycles, the reaction substrates become depleted, PCR product no longer doubles, and the curve begins to flatten.
 The point on the curve in which the amount of fluorescence begins to increase rapidly, usually a few standard deviations above the baseline, is termed the threshold cycle (Ct value).
 The plot of Ct versus template is linear, thus a comparison of Ct values between multiple reactions enables one to calculate the concentration of the target nucleic acid.
 The slope of this line provides a measure of PCR efficiency.